umbertocicciaa/umbertocicciaa/README.md

 ### Welcome to my world
  - 🌱 I’m currently learning Kotlin, MySQL, Bash, C
   - 📫 How to reach me: umbertociccia@icloud.com
+  - 📚 I'm currently studying computer engineering at the University of Calabria

 <!--
 **umbertocicciaa/umbertocicciaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.